vetripy/vetripy/README.md

   between liquidity venues and our trading platform using QuickFIX
 - **Market Data Endpoints** — Consume upstream feeds, aggregate in real-time, serve clients on a low-latency platform
-- **Matching Engine** — Currently working on microsecond-level benchmarking and performance profiling
 - **Test Automation Suite** — Cucumber + Jenkins pipeline that cut a full sprint cycle of manual testing to a 10-minute CI run